uswds/uswds-site/pages/getting-started/developers.md

 ```

 ### Set the base asset path (fonts and images)
 If you copy the USWDS `dist` directory to a folder on your project or your fonts and images are in the same folder, set the location of the directory with `$asset-path: path/to/my/assets/`.
-The default is set to `$uswds-path: ../`.
+The default is set to `$asset-path: ../`.
 This will be appended to the font and image path variables so you only need to set this variable.
 You can also set the font and image paths individually:

 ```
 $font-path: path/to/my/fonts;